sdl60660/river-runner/README.md

 3. `npm install`
 4. `npm run dev` (then follow the link to the local server, probably `http://localhost:5000`).
 5. If you're running this on your own or forking into a new app, please replace the Mapbox Access Token strings in `src/access_tokens.js` with your own.
 You can generate a couple of tokens (for free), by creating a Mapbox account and visiting [this page](https://account.mapbox.com/access-tokens/).
 You'll need to generate two separate tokens to replace the ones in the existing file, but it does not matter which serves as the primary token and which serves as the secondary token.

+## Thank Yous

+Thank you to Mapbox for sponsoring this project!